An onion, or two, for Valentine’s Day.

 Early in the pandemic, knowing both of the exceedingly difficult anniversaries which inhabit my outsized winters and in-house medical issues (soon to be compounded by my mother’s CoVid diagnosis), friends from work began driving significant distances to bring me food.

-After a scale revealed that I had dipped down into double digits, another friend drove from two states away to deliver troves of healthy food, including bountiful salads someone had endured quite a lot of volatile red onion vapor to adorn. . .along with a not inconsiderable amount of my favorite less healthy treats.
-The sustaining bounty arrived on my birthday, and again to fortify me for the hollowed-out holidays which followed.
+After a scale revealed that I had dipped down into double digits, I was delivered troves of healthy food, including bountiful salads someone had endured quite a lot of volatile red onion vapor to adorn. . .along with a not inconsiderable amount of my favorite less healthy treats.
+The sustaining bounty arrived on my birthday, and fortified me for the hollowed-out holidays which followed.
 My brother brought me highly sweetened booze, just in case, to toast my birthday and Jim’s, although of course Jim does not age.
 A friend sent Maine coffee to warm my mornings, and then decaffeinated coffee once I had to forgo the real thing.

 A century ago, in the pandemic season of her time, Julia Neill Sullivan, at 72, cooked pots of food in the small cottage on Ireland’s west coast where she had raised thirteen children, hauling meals across a stony field to those stricken by influenza and too weak to feed themselves.
 More than 50 million people perished worldwide, but her own grace in her remote corner of the world ensured that others would survive.
 Generations have followed them.

 Suffering and deprivations are immense.
 It is hard to know where to begin, and daunting to consider all that we cannot heal or fix—certainly not by ourselves, and maybe not while we still walk here.